Skip to main content

 “Did she really kill herself?”
 She managed as her hand reached the nape of his neck.
 He smiled faintly.
 “Mait isn’t saying much, except that it was unnatural.
 I sent them a letter of condolence with the pendant she gave… There was no point…”

 “I also don’t understand… but I don’t believe she could try to kill me.
 What could she gain from it?”
-Priyambada smiled faintly nodding at her husband who left the topic there and was once again busy exploring her body.
+Priyambada smiled faintly, nodding at her husband, who left the topic there and was once again busy exploring her body.
 Her mind ran.
 Advika was not that stupid to do this on her own if she did want to harm him.
 Why would someone kill her?
 Unless she didn’t go ahead with their plan or failed them?

 “Umm… Maharani of Neelambargarh, your attention please?”
-Ishaan Dev drew her attention back to him as he came on top of her and Priyambada smiled faintly before pushing him away a little playfully.
+Ishaan Dev drew her attention back to him as he came on top of her, and Priyambada smiled faintly before pushing him away a little playfully.

-“I have to go, supervise dinner for Mrityunjoy.”
+“I have to go supervise dinner for Mrityunjoy.”
 Ishaan Dev frowned slightly at her words as she began to collect her drapes.
 He hadn’t realised it was so late in the evening already.

 “Umm… while I do that, maybe you should visit your aunt?”
 She reminded him as Ishaan Dev sat up.
 He shook his head.
 “We are going there together.”
 He said firmly.
 “And after that, we are coming back here.
 It's the king’s command.”
 He tried to lighten the mood as Priyambada wrapped her drape around her body with a smile, “We will see about that.”
 She suddenly remembered something.
 “I have to return your sceptre and seal for court tomorrow.”

 Ishaan Dev looked up at her face.
-She perhaps wouldn’t admit it but she was getting back to her administrative duty with ease and perhaps wanted to hold on.
+She perhaps wouldn’t admit it, but she was getting back to her administrative duty with ease and perhaps wanted to hold on.
 Perhaps he would gently propose going back to their old duties in the morning.
 Ishaan Dev got up to prepare to meet Mandakini Devi.
 Strangely enough, he had no feeling of longing or hurry to see his aunt.
-He was about to leave the chambers when Devdoot arrived, bowing to him, and introducing him to the newly appointed royal guard, Abhranaga.
-He was young, had a smile greeting the king, and said that he belonged to the royal dynasty of Lakipul, a small estate in Neelambargarh.
+He was about to leave the chambers when Devdoot arrived, bowing to him and introducing him to the newly appointed royal guard, Abhranaga.
+He was young, had a smile, greeted the king, and said that he belonged to the royal dynasty of Lakipul, a small estate in Neelambargarh.
 Ishaan Dev could at once see his glaring contrast to Mallal.
 He had gotten used to him.
 With a sigh, he acknowledged Devdoot’s efforts and told him to brief Abhranaga on the job at hand.

-Maharani Priyambada was sitting by the window sill looking over the city at a distance with the clouds gently passing over the moon that night while the wet nurses struggled to feed Mrityunjoy with the oyster shell spoon and wondered to herself.
+Maharani Priyambada was sitting by the windowsill looking over the city at a distance with the clouds gently passing over the moon that night, while the wet nurses struggled to feed Mrityunjoy with the oyster shell spoon and wondered to herself.
 Why was she bothered about handing over the sceptre and seal?
 She was going to miss the authority and power she held for so long as the last word in the land.
-She hated to admit it but she wanted it all.
-She eyed Mrityunjoy throwing tantrums over his food.
-She had been feeling guilty for not giving him enough time and attention yet when Ishaan Dev was home, she had a feeling that something she held dear would be taken from her.
+She hated to admit it, but she wanted it all.
+She eyed Mrityunjoy, throwing tantrums over his food.
+She had been feeling guilty for not giving him enough time and attention, yet when Ishaan Dev was home, she had a feeling that something she held dear would be taken from her.
 Priyambada admitted to herself that as much as she wanted to be a mother, she also wanted to be the queen regent and attend court and give her input for the welfare of her people.
 Priyambada couldn’t help but wonder if men ever faced such a dilemma.
 Did they ever think they were neglecting fatherhood over duties?
-She barely saw her father, growing up.
-Yes, he did love her and let her train with Kumar Prithvi but she barely remembered spending idle time with him.
-She wondered if she spoke her mind, that she wanted to resume her duties, whether Ishaan Dev or the court would judge her for it, or worse if Mrityunjoy would grow up to resent her absence.
+She barely saw her father growing up.
+Yes, he did love her and let her train with Kumar Prithvi, but she barely remembered spending idle time with him.
+She wondered if she spoke her mind, that she wanted to resume her duties, whether Ishaan Dev or the court would judge her for it, or worse, if Mrityunjoy would grow up to resent her absence.

 Mandakini stood up with her heart beating in her chest, as she stared at the threshold at the announcement of the arrival of the king and queen of Neelambargarh.
-She bowed as she saw Priyambada first, hiding her disappointment but the moment Ishaan Dev appeared at the threshold, she was overwhelmed.
-Mandakini Devi was always a woman who put protocols over emotions for as long as Ishaan Dev remembered.
-He was at first taken aback by the fact that Mandakini Devi had shaved her head and she looked older and weaker.
-As she stumbled, teary-eyed to hold on to him and cry, Ishaan Dev stiffened.
+She bowed as she saw Priyambada first, hiding her disappointment, but the moment Ishaan Dev appeared at the threshold, she was overwhelmed.
+Mandakini Devi was always a woman who put protocols over emotions, for as long as Ishaan Dev remembered.
+He was at first taken aback by the fact that Mandakini Devi had shaved her head, and she looked older and weaker.
+As she stumbled, teary-eyed, to hold on to him and cry, Ishaan Dev stiffened.
 Priyambada watched him stand there without moving an inch as Mandakini Devi clung to him, weeping inconsolably while the newly appointed Abhranaga gestured at her maid to separate them.
-He didn’t know who this lady was but when the royals were in her chamber she must be important.
+He didn’t know who this lady was, but when the royals were in her chamber, she must be important.
 With her maid’s tug, Mandakini realised how Ishaan Dev didn’t respond to her hug.
 She sniffed, composing herself as Ishaan Dev eyed her keenly.

-“Do you remember, Rajkumari…” Ishaan Dev spoke abruptly making her look up at him.
-“When we were young… Ravi and I were fighting on the lawn with our wooden swords, and he hurt me almost deliberately and I yelled in pain.”
+“Do you remember, Rajkumari…” Ishaan Dev spoke abruptly, making her look up at him.
+“When we were young… Ravi and I were fighting on the lawn with our wooden swords, and he hurt me almost deliberately, and I yelled in pain.”
 Mandakini Devi frowned cluelessly at his story as a faint smile appeared on the corner of his lips.
 “You were right there, you saw everything.
 Yet, it felt wrong for your royal protocol to approach me or check if I am hurt.”
 Mandakini Devi’s throat went dry.
 “I…”

 “You even took a neutral stand when Rajadhiraja summoned you and didn’t tell the truth because your protocol didn’t allow you to.” he stopped as he eyed her tears “Things change so fast, isn’t it?”